ghuntley/active-directory-photo-toolkit/README.md

     activeDirectoryPhoto.SaveThumbnailToDisk(thumbnailPhoto, "C:\\");

-Available formats are available in the ActiveDirectoryPhoto.Format enum.
+Available formats are BMP, GIF, JPG and PNG which are located in the ActiveDirectoryPhoto.Format enum.

      public enum Format
         {